Faiths for Safe Water

 One day they confronted each other asking who had given them permission to dig up the other’s land.
 "Your land?" each neighbor asked with evident surprise. ""You are mistaken, my friend," said the other neighbor, "this land is mine."
 "You are the one mistaken.
 It's mine," replied the other.

-As the landowners were about to come to blows, an overseer stepped forward and declared that such a legal dispute could be resolved only by a rabbi, A leading rabbi agreed to travel to see the land in question.
+As the landowners were about to come to blows, an overseer stepped forward and declared that such a legal dispute could be resolved only by a rabbi.
+A leading rabbi agreed to travel to see the land in question.

-After each man presented his case, the Rabbi suddenly put his ear to the ground.
+After each man presented his case, the rabbi suddenly put his ear to the ground.
 The two glanced uneasily at each, other afraid to show disrespect to the distinguished rabbi, but unable to comprehend what he was doing.

-Suddenly the Rabbi stood up and spoke: "I have given the two of you the opportunity to state your claims to this piece of land, but then I listened to what the ground has to say for itself.
+Suddenly the rabbi stood up and spoke: "I have given the two of you the opportunity to state your claims to this piece of land, but then I listened to what the ground has to say for itself."

 "The ground finds it amusing that the two of you are having such a heated argument over who it belongs to, because it told me that you both belong to it."